dudewheresmycode/opengolfsim.com/desktop/video.md

 ### Hardware Decoding

 For better performance on high framerate captures we try and determine if your system supports hardware-based decoding using CUDA (for nvidia systems).
 If CUDA support is not detected on your system, you may experience performance issues with higher frame rates or resolutions.

+---

+If you are having issues or just need advice please, [contact us](/contact) and we’ll help you sort it out.